Effects of quenching protocols based on parametric oscillators: Quantum variances and uncertainties

-Once again, the quantity $\frac{\hbar}{2} \sqrt{1+ \sigma^2\dot{\sigma}^2/c\,}$ may depart pretty much from the canonical value $\hbar/2$ for the position-momentum Heisenberg uncertainty, as it is evident from Figure \ref{figura UP caso 2} obtained for $c=1/4$ and initial conditions (\ref{eq21}).
-The effect may be sustained in the course of dynamics, or first and foremost confined in the first course of dynamics when frequency changes are more gradual.
+Once again, the position-momentum Heisenberg uncertainty may depart pretty much from the stationary result.
+The effect may be sustained in the course of dynamics, or first and foremost confined at early stages when frequency changes are more gradual.
 Figures \ref{figura UP caso 2} are obtained by varying parameters $b$ and $t_s$.
 Figure \ref{figura UP caso 2}.a) shows examples where $b$ is small and peaks of $\Delta_{UP}$ range from about $10\%$ to $80\%$ of the initial uncertainty value $\hbar/2$.
-In Figure \ref{figura UP caso 2}.b) the parameter $b$ that scales the independent variable $t$ is increased and magnitude of $\Delta_{UP}$ falls off consistently.
-A transient initial dynamics is clearly seen, especially for $t_s\neq0$, where the largest contributions to the position-momentum uncertainty are recorded (not exceeding $2\%$ of $\hbar/2$ with parameter used in Fig. \ref{figura UP caso 2}.b).
+In Figure \ref{figura UP caso 2}.b) the parameter $b$ that scales the time variable $t$ is increased and magnitude of $\Delta_{UP}$ falls off consistently.
+A transient initial dynamics is clearly seen, especially for $t_s\neq0$, where the largest contributions to the position-momentum uncertainty are recorded (not exceeding $2\%$ of $\hbar/2$ with parameter used in Fig. \ref{figura UP caso 2}.b) ).